Goristro in 5e: Stats & Tactics For These HUGE Fiends

 A goristro is a vicious Type 6 demon.
 It is one of the most powerful demons below an actual demon lord.

-To make matters worse, their heavy hooves, sharp claws, and massive horns all point toward one very clear message: you should not be fighting this.
+A goristro’s heavy hooves, sharp claws, and massive horns all point toward one very clear message: you should not be fighting this thing.

 The minotaur qualities of the goristro don’t stop at its charming good looks.
 It uses its horns to gore its victims and is extremely well versed at making its way through a labyrinth.